Skip to main content

 # Depend on shared-services in a specific stack

-- component: shared-services
+- name: shared-services

 stack: acme-ue1-network